Mansa, Punjab

 Mansa is a city of Punjab.
-It is the administrative headquarters of Mansa district and is situated on the Bathinda-Jind-Delhi railway line and also on the Barnala-Sardulgarh-Sirsa National Highway.
+It is the administrative headquarters of Mansa district and is situated on the Bathinda-Jind-Delhi railway line and also on the Jalandar -Barnala-Sirsa- Churu National Highway (NH 703), Bathinda - Bhikhi - Bhudlada- Jakhal National highway (NH 148B) and Mansa -Talwandi sabo road Mansa district is located Southernmost part of the state.

-The population is Punjabi-speaking and is wedded to the Malwa culture of Punjab.
+The population is Punjabi-speaking and associated with the Malwa culture of Punjab.
 Mansa is situated in the cotton belt of Punjab.
 Indeed, agriculture forms the backbone of the district economy.
-During the months of November and December a visitor to this part of Punjab shall be the proud witness to the pristine, milky white bloom of cotton.
-Mansa has a temple of Baba Bhai Gurdas Ji in the southeast of the town; a fair is held during the March–April season at the temple.
+During the months of November and December a visitor to this part of Punjab may witness the cotton blooming in the Mansa fields.
+The city has a temple of Baba Bhai Gurdas Ji in the southeast of the town; a fair is held during the March–April season at the temple.